rapp2043/Collecting-and-Managing-Form-Data-with-a-Local-and-Cloud-Database/README.md

 A local nonprofit organization is planning a series of community workshops and needs a simple, cost-effective way to collect and manage participant registrations.
 They want to avoid expensive hosting solutions and need a system that allows them to store and access registration data both locally and in the cloud.

 ## Features
-## Scenario: **Community Event Registration System**

-A local nonprofit organization is planning a series of community workshops and needs a simple, cost-effective way to collect and manage participant registrations.
-They want to avoid expensive hosting solutions and need a system that allows them to store and access registration data both locally and in the cloud.

-### **How This Project Helps:**
 1. **Google Forms for Easy Registration**
    - Attendees sign up using a simple Google Form, reducing friction in the registration process.